Aston Martin V12 Zagato: Heritage Twins

-In April 2020, it was publicly announced that Aston Martin had partnered with British company R-Reforged to produce 19 pairs of coupes and convertibles (38 cars in total).
+In April 2020, it was publicly announced that Aston Martin had partnered with British company R-Reforged to produce 19 pairs of coupés and convertibles (38 cars in total).
 The cars gain center-locking 19-inch alloy wheels and a deployable rear wing over the original version.
 Power from the 5.9L V12 has been increased to 600 bhp.
 Customers can choose between an automatic transmission or a 7-speed manual.

 Racing history

 2011

 The Aston Martin V12 Zagato made its racing debut at the 53rd ADAC ACAS H&R-Cup VLN round at the Nürburgring on 28 May, the event for the car being a preparation and development experience ahead of the Nürburgring 24-hour race, to be held on 25–26 June.

 Two V12 Zagatos competed in the 51st ADAC Reinoldus-Langstreckenrennen VLN four-hour race on 11 June.
 Again as a test session ahead of the Nürburgring 24-hour race.
 Aston Martin Chief Executive, Dr. Ulrich Bez lead the driver team joined by the company's Nürburgring Test Centre Director, Wolfgang Schuhbauer plus experienced amateur racer Peter Cate in the first of the two V12 Zagato's.
 The sister car was driven by One-77 Chief Engineer Chris Porritt, experienced sports car driver Oliver Mathai and automotive journalist Richard Meaden.
 Competing in the SP8 category, the V12 Zagatos; near production standard cars with only essential safety and aerodynamic modifications required for racing, took 2nd and 3rd place in class, equating to 15th and 39th overall in field of some 150 largely specialist cars.

 The two V12 Zagatos affectionately nicknamed "Zig" (green car) and "Zag" (red car) competed in the 39th ADAC Nürburgring 24-hour race, held on 25–26 June.
 The two factory backed cars both completed the race, finishing 5th and 6th in the SP8 class.

-The red car also raced at the 2011 Goodwood Festival of Speed on 1–3 July.
-Driven by Aston Martin head designer, Marek Reichman, the car recorded a best time of 61.21 to finish 15th in the overall shootout.
+"Zag" also raced at the 2011 Goodwood Festival of Speed on 1–3 July.
+Driven by Aston Martin head designer, Marek Reichman, "Zag" recorded a best time of 61.21 to finish 15th in the overall shootout.

 On 17 October "Zig" was part of a collaboration between Aston Martin and Toyota at the VLN9 DMV 250-Meilen-Rennen.
 During the race drivers of both the V12 Zagato and Lexus LFA, which included the CEO of Aston Martin and President of Toyota, had an opportunity to drive both cars.